AccusoftCorporation/Teamcity-Parameter-Plugin/readme.txt

 The tool is the name of the tool that is being searched for.

-the regex is the regular expression to extract the version number from the command output.
+The regex is the regular expression to extract the version number from the command output.

-the location is the base dir to search, for example, if you specify "C:\\Program Files\\Java", the plug-in will recursively search all subdirectories for multiple versions of Java.
+The location is the base dir to search, for example, if you specify "C:\\Program Files\\Java", the plug-in will recursively search all subdirectories for multiple versions of Java.

 The file is the name of the file to search for.

-the command is the command to run to find the version number.
+The command is the command to run to find the version number.

+##How to edit parameters to search for##

 To edit which tools are searched for or edit any of the above parameters, you can edit the parameters.xml file in the location: